We are reducing the amount of waste going to landfill in York and North Yorkshire and producing energy for your homes.

-Amey will offer any spare capacity to local businesses for the disposal of commercial waste.
+Thalia Waste Management will offer any spare capacity to local businesses for the disposal of commercial waste.
 This commercial waste will be indistinguishable from household waste or commercial waste already collected by district councils.

-Amey's planning application included detailed assessments of the environmental impact of the proposal, including traffic movements and the visual impact on the landscape.
+The planning application included detailed assessments of the environmental impact of the proposal, including traffic movements and the visual impact on the landscape.

-Amey has also been granted an environmental permit from the Environment Agency for Allerton Waste Recovery Park.
+There is an environmental permit from the Environment Agency for Allerton Waste Recovery Park.
 Energy from Waste is a tried and tested technology and the emissions from Energy from Waste plants are subject to strict monitoring by the Environment Agency.
 If the plant fails to comply with the conditions of the permit which relate to emissions, it could lead to enforcement action being taken.